 Kate Rowland, MD, FAAFP, is the vice chair of education and an associate professor in the department of family medicine at Rush Medical College at Rush University in Chicago.
 Her clinical interests include women’s health and pediatrics, and her academic interests include undergraduate, graduate, and continuing medical education.

 Barry D. Weiss, MD, FAAFP, Chair

 S. Lindsey Clarke, MD, FAAFP, is a professor at the Medical University of South Carolina Area Health Education Consortium (AHEC) and associate program director of the Self Regional Healthcare Family Medicine Residency in Greenwood, South Carolina.
-He directs medical student rotations and is chair of the continuing medical education and physician’s excellence committees at the medical center.
-Dr Clarke’s main clinical and teaching interests include hypertension and care of medically underserved patients.
+He directs medical student rotations and is chair of the continuing medical education committee at the medical center.
+Dr. Clarke’s main clinical and teaching interests include hypertension and care of medically underserved patients.

 Joel J. Heidelbaugh, MD, FAAFP, FACG, is a clinical professor in the departments of family medicine and urology at the University of Michigan Medical School in Ann Arbor.
 He is the director of medical student education and the clerkship director in the department of family medicine.
-He serves as the consulting editor for Primary Care: Clinics in Office Practice, as well as an ad hoc editor for several primary care and specialty journals.
-Dr Heidelbaugh is the creator, editor, and co-author of Clinical Men’s Health: Evidence in Practice, the first evidence-based textbook on men’s health, and has published extensively in topics related to gastroenterology and primary care urology.
+He serves as the consulting editor for Primary Care: Clinics in Office Practice, as an associate editor for Conn’s Current Therapy, and on the editorial board of the American Board of Family Medicine National Journal Club.
+Dr. Heidelbaugh is the creator, editor, and co-author of Clinical Men’s Health: Evidence in Practice, the first evidence-based textbook on men’s health.
+He has co-authored guidelines with the American Gastroenterological Association and the American Urological Association.